ClickerNZ/ED_Enhanced_T16000/README.md

 ### SCRIPT USAGE

 - Open the TARGET Script Editor program.
-- Select Munu, Open, then navigate to where you copied the package and select *ED_ENHANCED_T16000.tmc* file found in the *ScriptFiles* subfolder
+- Select Munu, Open, then navigate to where you copied the package and select **ED_ENHANCED_T16000.tmc** file found in the **ScriptFiles subfolder**
 - Click 'compile'
 - If you get no errors, hit 'run'

+> Errors can happen if you've made changes to the script or have not set the required file paths correctly

+You are likely to get an error or two when you run the script for the first time.
+Read the console messages carefully.
-If you get a syntax error, try to resolve the issue, then save, compile and run.
+Try to resolve the errors, then save, compile and run.
-(this usually only happens if you've made changes to the script)

 Repeat as necessary until you see 'main returned 0'.
 If you get stuck, contact me via the E:D forum.